Lomank123/places_remember/README.md

 - **Manage your profile**
   - You can change your email address, profile name, profile photo and password
   - Sign up using VK, GitHub or Google
+  - You must confirm your email address before using
   - Add more than 1 authentication via social networks (multi-linked account)
+  - You can also restore password in case you've forgotten it by using email
 - **Monitoring via admin dashboard**
   - Admin dashboard will provide with all specific info about users and recollections